kineticquant/fed-reserve-analyses/README.md

 Tables are configured and created via the table_configuration.sql file.
 Since this is not a web application, the file will need to be run manually or initialized via the install_postgres_cnfg.py script.

+There is an "engines" table which can track the statuses of each integrated scrypt if desired.
+This table can be built upon for any web app design if desired.

 ------------